 1.3.1 Make your article discoverable

-Agrarian South: Journal of Political Economy adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
-Please submit a blinded text file for your manuscript.
+Agrarian South: Journal of Political Economy adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.